-The system unit, also known as a "tower" or "chassis," is the main part of a desktop computer.
+The system unit, also known as a "tower" or "chassis," contains the main components of a desktop computer.
 It includes the motherboard, CPU, RAM, and other components.
-The system unit also includes the case that houses the internal components of the computer.
+The case that houses these components is also part of the system unit.